shanet/blog/_posts/2022-07-06-a-vision-for-the-future-of-skiing-in-the-pnw.md

   * [Conclusions](#conclusions)
 </div>

-After publishing my previous post on land use restrictions and access issues in the Cascades I had a few people reach out to me whom shared the same concerns for other sports and summertime activities as well.
-While I focus on skiing and winter recreation here, keep in mind that these issues of overcrowding and access certainly apply to our summer trailheads as well.
+After publishing my previous post on land use restrictions and access issues in the Cascades I had some conversations with other folks whom share the same concerns.
+What I've learned from these conversations is that many of the same access issues discussed here extend to other sports and summertime activities as well.
+Even if you're not a skier, if you use our mountains for any type of recreation these access issues affect you too.
+While I focus on skiing and winter recreation here to avoid blowing up the scope of this writing, keep in mind that these issues of overcrowding and access certainly apply to our summer trailheads as well.

 ## Disclaimer &amp; Scope of Research